bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 ```

 Sometimes it might be interesting to test if PCs (patterns of variation)
-are related to certain other variables, just like temperature,
+are related to certain other variables, such as temperature, longitude,
-longitude, latitude etc. We can look for these correlations with a
+latitude, etc., in our example.

-[correlation
+We can look for these correlations with a [correlation
 matrix](http://www.sthda.com/english/wiki/correlation-matrix-a-quick-start-guide-to-analyze-format-and-visualize-a-correlation-matrix-using-r-software).

 ``` r